 Sexual Assault Lawyer Edmonton

 Legal practice around consent and sexual assault is rapidly evolving in response to critique of the myths and stereotypical thinking that have directed the way sexual assault cases have been handled in the past.
 Kolinsky Law has remained informed of these developments and shifts in thinking.
 If you are facing allegations of sexual assault, you need a sexual assault lawyer who is up to date and informed in this area.
 A lawyer who does not have a well-informed and nuanced understanding of consent and contemporary sexual assault defence practice may rely on outdated sex myths and stereotypes, which can ultimately harm your defense.

 What qualifies as sexual assault under Canadian law?

 Sexual assault is one of a variety of sexual offences under the Criminal Code of Canada.
-Sexual assault is defined as an assault committed in sexual circumstance that results in the violation of the sexual integrity of the victim.
+Sexual assault is defined as an assault committed in sexual circumstances that results in the violation of the sexual integrity of the victim.
 Assault is the intentional application of force without the victim’s consent.
 Sexual assault offences include vaginal, anal, and oral penetration as well as sexual touching.

 Sexual assault may result in a summary conviction with a maximum sentence of 18 months in prison and/or a $2000 fine or an indictment, with a maximum sentence of ten years imprisonment.